Retrospective Tools

 Summary

-Echometer leads on value and AI & insights.
-Retrium leads on ease of use, retro toolkit, fun factor, integrations and enterprise-grade.
+Echometer leads on retro toolkit, value, fun factor and AI & insights.
+Retrium leads on ease of use and enterprise-grade.

-Across our seven scoring dimensions, Retrium edges ahead with an overall score of 6.2.
+Across our seven scoring dimensions, Echometer edges ahead with an overall score of 6.1.
 That said, the right pick depends on your team — see the dimension-by-dimension breakdown below.

 Scores compared